Matthew Hilton, Vice-Principal (Humanities and Social Sciences)

-In the 2014 National Student Survey, more than 75 per cent of schools had ratings over 90 per cent for overall student satisfaction.
+In the 2014 National Student Survey, more than 75 percent of schools had ratings over 90 percent for overall student satisfaction.
 These impressive results confirm the high quality of our teaching.
 We have invested a great deal in teaching and learning facilities over the last five years – from improving the functionality and content of the Virtual Learning Environment (VLE) to responding to the changing needs of students by creating dedicated areas ideal for group study.
 These initiatives are designed with one aim in mind: to support students in achieving their potential.

-For more information, see Our teaching page.
+For more information, see our Teaching Page.

 In the United Kingdom's last Research Excellence Framework (REF) assessment of the quality of research (2014) the Faculty did exceptionally well, and contributed strongly to Queen Mary University of London's overall achievement, placing it in the top ten for research quality amongst multi-submission and multi-faculty universities in the UK.
 In the Faculty of Humanities and Social Sciences, Drama and Linguistics are each ranked first in the UK, while English is ranked fifth.
-A number of other research areas also were assessed as having very high quality research publications and impact.
+A number of other research areas also were assessed as having very high-quality research publications and impact.
 More information about the Faculty performance in REF2014 can be found below:

-We also have an impressive track record for attracting funding.
+We also have an impressive track record of attracting funding.
 Our research grant funding is around £7 million annually, and more than £1million is invested in scholarships for research students.
 Together with Kings College London and Imperial College, we are an accredited ESRC Doctoral Training Partnership (DTP).
 The DTC will be able to fund over 50 students per year from 2017-18.
 We are also an associate member of the AHRC-funded London Arts and Humanities Partnership.